ibm-cloud-docs/subnets/pricing.md

 # Pricing for {{site.data.keyword.cloud_notm}} subnets
 {: #pricing-for-ibm-cloud-subnets}

-Pricing for {{site.data.keyword.cloud}} subnets is consistent for equivalent regions and bandwidth, as shown in the following monthly pricing table.
+Pricing for the various {{site.data.keyword.cloud}} subnet options is summarized in the following monthly pricing table.
 {:shortdesc}

 Subnets pricing does NOT include any additional charges by service providers to enable connectivity to {{site.data.keyword.cloud_notm}}.